teamg4it/g4it/services/documentation/content/5-releases/2-release_v3_3/2-remove-write-access-demo/_index.md

 ---
 title: "Remove the 'write' privilege on DEMO organization"
-description: "How to remove the 'write' privilege on DEMO organization"
+description: "How to remove Digital Service Write privileges from all Non-Admin users in the DEMO organization for each Subscriber"
-date: 2025-06-06T14:28:06+01:00
+date: 2025-06-06T08:26:00+01:00

 weight: 4
 ---

-## Process for revoking the digital service write privilege from all non-admin users in the DEMO organization for each subscriber
+## Process for revoking the digital service write privilege from all non-admin users in the DEMO organization for each subscriber.

-### Migration script

 1. Execute the script to identify the non-admin users with write access on digital service module.